From 500 views to 20,000 in 8 weeks: One Company’s Blog Strategy

 Written by Raven Tools and published

-There is no magic trick to building a well-read blog.
-There’s just work, creating good content and reaching an audience.
-With that simple philosophy as a starting point, we significantly increased visits to the Lendio blog in the last couple months.
+Lendio is a free & simple way to see loan options and find the best rate.
+We asked Lendio to explain their blog strategy because we know that there is no magic trick to building a well-read blog.
+There’s just hard work, good content and identifying how to reach your audience.
+With that simple philosophy, Lendio significantly increased visits to their blog in just a couple months.

 People will often get a spike in their blog traffic because they get something to the top of Digg, Sphinn, Reddit and other similar social sites.
 We haven’t done that, yet.
 What we did do is this: